dlops-io/mega-pipeline/transcribe_audio/README.md

 docker run --rm -ti -v "$(pwd)":/app transcribe_audio
 ```

-* The `-v "(pwd)":/app` option is to mount your current working directory into the `/app` directory inside the container as a volume.
-This helps us during development of the app so when you change a source code file using VSCode from your host machine the files are automatically changed inside the container.
+* The `-v "(pwd)":/app` option mounts your current working directory into the `/app` directory inside the container as a volume.
+This helps us during app development, so when you change a source code file using VSCode from your host machine, the files are automatically changed inside the container.

 ### Python packages required
 * `pipenv install` the following: